-- A whole-person approach to engage a person's body, mind, heart and soul. - Psychological safety that is respectful and inclusive of a diverse workforce. - Acknowledgement of the risk of distraction and impairment and responding with appropriate care.
+- A whole-person approach to engage a person's body, mind, heart and soul. - Psychological safety that is respectful of the entire workforce. - Acknowledgement of the risk of distraction and impairment and responding with appropriate care.

 Why Address Total Human Health?